billvb/billvb.github.io/resume.md

 layout: base
 ---

-_Note:_ *The resume on this page is abbreviated, download the [full resume as PDF, 2016](/resources/vanbesien_resume_201604.pdf)*
+### Gigantum

+###### Platform Developer and Partner

+*2017 &mdash; present*: Design and deliver core services for product accelerating scientific research.
+Work extensively with partners from major tech companies and academia to deliver high-quality, reproducible results.

-### JHU Applied Physics Lab
+### Johns Hopkins University Applied Physics Lab

-###### Software Team Lead, Professional Staff
+###### Principal Investigator, Project Manager, and Professional Staff

-*2008 &mdash; Present:* Research, develop, and integrate novel technologies into NASA space missions, including for purposes of autonomy/safety, networking, and cyber security.
+*2008 &mdash; 2017*: Researched, developed, and integrated novel technologies into NASA space missions, including for purposes of autonomy/safety, networking, and cyber security.

-Currently serving as the software team lead on a product for air traffic control to ensure manned and unmanned aircraft (drones) operate safely together in the national airspace.
-This involves researching inference engines and corresponding approaches to formal verification, developing high-quality, high-reliability software for the safety-critical environment, and bringing the product to operational capacity for air traffic control and flight test managers.
+Led software team as Principal Investigator on a product for air traffic control to ensure manned and unmanned aircraft (drones) operate safely together in the national airspace.
+Researched inference engines and corresponding approaches to formal verification, developed high-quality, high-reliability software for the safety-critical environment, and brought the service to operational capacity for air traffic control and flight test managers.

-Other ongoing efforts involve advocating for APL's mission-independent spacecraft flight software - specifically to demonstrate its enterprise value and suitability for "operationalizing" off-the-shelf UAV/drone fleets and missions.

 Served as a Flight Controller during the launch and commissioning phase of the NASA Van Allen Probes mission.
 Acquired invaluable experience operating high-profile, mission-critical assets and being part of the multi-disciplinary, 24/7 team of engineers, analysts, and controllers.
-Prior to serving in this role, I developed software tools in support of the NASA Messenger mission to Mercury.
+Prior to serving in this role, developed software tools in support of the NASA Messenger mission to Mercury.

 ### Nextility